-ON DIN(1) DO AA=HERE
+ON DIN (1) DO AA=HERE

+MOVE A4

+IGNORE DIN (1)

-PRINT "POSITION DATA=",AA.X,AA.Y,AA.
+PRINT "POSITION DATA=", AA.
+X, AA.
+Y, AA.
+Z

+END

-The input signal 1 is monitored during movement from A1 to A4, and the current position when the signal was turned on is displayed on the teach pendant.
+The controller monitors input signal 1 during robot movement from A1 to A4, and displays on the teach pendant the current position when the signal has been turned on.